Required

 Many panic symptoms are also part of the body’s wider physical anxiety response.

 For example, breathing may become shallow, which can create a feeling of shortness of breath during anxiety.
-The heart may beat faster, and the body may feel tense or shaky.
+Your heart may beat faster, and your body may feel tense or shaky.
+The more you understand these physical sensations, the less power they usually have over you.

 Understanding how anxiety affects the body can help these sensations feel less alarming.
 That interrupts the additional anxiety from focusing upon the sensations and worrying about something being medically wrong with you.